Trump plan for new media venture gets investors' thumbs up

 TMTG has not set its sights low.
 In addition to the Truth Social app, which is expected to soft-launch next month with a nationwide rollout early next year, the company says it is planning a video-on-demand service dubbed TMTG+ that will feature entertainment programming, news and podcasts.

-The same graphics also feature a user named Jack’s Beard, who in one image fumes when an employee pushes back on an order to delete a user and its posts, calling it “kinda an overreach.”
-The Jack’s Beard account uses the handle @jack, which is Jack Dorsey’s handle on the real Twitter; Dorsey’s long scraggly beard has also drawn attention during the his congressional appearances over Zoom.

-Truth Social’s terms of service, meanwhile, bar users from annoying any of the site’s employees and from statements that “disparage, tarnish, or otherwise harm, in our opinion, us and/or the Site.”
-It was not immediately clear who the “us” in that statement refers to.

-A Trump-branded social media portal would arrive into a crowded space dominated by Big Tech-run portals like Facebook and Twitter.
+A Trump-branded social media portal would join a crowded space dominated by Big Tech-run portals like Facebook and Twitter.
 Still, everyday social media users tend to be on multiple platforms at once, so TMTG’s offering doesn’t have to necessarily peel users from other portals to thrive.

 “This network will most likely be most successful in targeting far-right users, the same that left Facebook for ‘alternative’ social networks like Gab or Parler,” said Alexandra Cirone, assistant professor in government at Cornell University.

-Trump’s new media bid could also compete for viewers on conservative networks such as OANN, Newsmax and Fox News, she said.
+Trump’s new media outlet could also compete for viewers on conservative networks such as OANN, Newsmax and Fox News, she said.

-With Apple and Google cracking down on apps that violate the companies’ content guidelines, Trump’s social media app also “could provide a new venue for fake news and extremism,” Cirone said.

-SPACs pay for their acquisitions with cash from its own initial public offering.
-DWA’s Sept.
-8 IPO raised $287.5 million, according to a filing with the Securities and Exchange Commission.

-DWA said it has raised roughly $293 million in cash, which it will use to grow TMTG’s ventures.
-Among the company’s biggest shareholders are several institutional investors, including Lighthouse Investment Partners, D. E. Shaw & Co., and Radcliffe Capital Management, according to an SEC filing.
-DWA said more details about the deal will be disclosed in upcoming filings.
+Ali Mogharabi, senior equity analyst at Morningstar, who covers Twitter, Facebook and other social media companies, said Trump’s brand could initially give TMTG a leg up relative to other new social media sites going up against Facebook and other big players.

+“Whether that’s going to be sustainable in the long run, that’s very uncertain.”

+“I don’t know enough to say it’s unprecedented, but it’s weird.
+Given a lot of things that happen with Trump are not great with details and formalities, it’s perhaps not surprising, but it’s not the norm in SPACs,” said Michael Ohlrogge, an assistant professor of law at New York University who researches SPACs.

+Until the deal is completed, TMTG would not have access to the cash raised by the SPAC.
+And without additional details from the companies, it’s unclear what Trump’s role will be and how much he’ll be compensated.

-The deal has an initial enterprise value, a measure that takes into account a company’s total debts and assets, of $875 million, according to the release.
-It still requires the approval of shareholders of both DWA and TMTG, as well as regulators.
+The deal has an initial enterprise value, which measures total debts and assets, of $875 million, according to Wednesday’s announcement.
+Experts say it could take up to six months for the deal to close.

-DWA is currently run by CEO Patrick Orlando, a Miami based founder of an investment firm who worked at JPMorgan and Deutsche Bank before helping start a sugar trading company and joining a biofuels business.
-Orlando owns 18% of Digital World’s stock, according to a recent regulatory filing.
+Digital World Acqusition is currently run by CEO Patrick Orlando, a Miami-based founder of the Benessere Investment Group.
+He owns 18% of Digital World’s stock, according to a recent regulatory filing.

-Changing this sentence: Orlando has experience taking at least three SPACs public.
-One company, Yunhong International, had planned to buy a marketer of “carbon neutral” fuel cells and batteries, but a press release issued last month said the deal had been canceled without giving a reason.

-Digital World’s finance chief, Luis Orleans-Braganza, is a member of Brazil’s National Congress who worked as an investment banker at JPMorgan and Lazard Freres and as a director at Time Warner’s AOL Latin America division, according to regulatory filings.
-He also founded a mobile payments company and a developer of automotive ignitions.
+Orlando declined to comment about Trump’s potential role in the new company to The Associated Press on Thursday, pointing the public statements, which provide no detail.

+The last time Trump ran a publicly traded company, it didn’t end up well for investors.
+His casino company, Trump Entertainment Resorts, lost hundreds of millions of dollars over a dozen years and filed for bankruptcy twice, socking shareholders with big losses.
+Trump fared better.
+He took in $82 million in fees, salary and bonuses over the same, according to Fortune magazine.

 Veiga reported from Los Angeles.
 Associated Press reporters Bernard Condon and Stan Choe, and technology editor David Hamilton, contributed to this report.